DFE-Digital/bat-design-history/app/service-map.md

   alt: Diagram showing boxes representing teacher services, arranged on a horizontal axis with the labels ‘Consider’, ‘Become’, ‘Start teaching’, ‘Develop’ and ‘Leave’
 ---

-The ‘Becoming a teacher’ services are part of a broader range of digital services which encompass the whole teaching journey, from initial interest through to retirement.
+The ‘Becoming a teacher’ services are part of a broader range of digital services encompassing the whole teaching journey, from initial interest to retirement.

 <img src="service-map.png" alt="Diagram showing a list of services arranged into 5 columns with the headings: consider teaching, become a teacher, start teaching, develop your practice and leave teaching.
 Full list of services below.">